-Fundamental economics concepts
+Fundamental Economics concepts

-Economics is a part of social science which is associated with the study of production, households, distribution, firms, consumption of goods and services, industries and government, and decision making, etc. It helps to understand how limited resources can be utilized to satisfy consumer’s desire and obtain maximum satisfaction.
+Economics is a part of social science which is associated with the study of production, households, distribution, firms, consumption of goods and services, industries and government, and decision making, etc. It helps to understand how limited resources can be utilised to satisfy consumer’s desire and obtain maximum satisfaction.

 Economics is classified into two significant parts:

 Nature of Economics

 - Economics as a Science – Science is defined as a branch of knowledge which is associated with cause and effect relationship and its analyses between economic factors.
 Additional, economics contributes to combining various sections of sciences like statistics, mathematics, etc. to understand the relationship between price, supply, demand, and various economic determinants.

 - Positive Economics – Positive science examines the connection between two variables, but it does not furnish any value judgement.
 Which means it only states ‘what is’ and deals with just the facts related to the economy.

 - Normative Economics – According to normative science, economics transfers value judgement, which indicates ‘what ought to be.’
 This form of science is involved in policies required to achieve these economic goals.